PlotPyStack/guidata/doc/dev/platform.rst

     Please note that the generation is not systematic and the ``requirements.txt`` file may not be up-to-date.

-To update the ``requirements.txt`` file, you need to install the ``toml-to-requirements`` and execute the following command:
+To update the ``requirements.txt`` file, use the Visual Studio task ``Update requirements.txt`` or execute the following command:

 .. code-block:: bash

-    toml-to-req --toml-file .\pyproject.toml --include-optional
+    toml-to-req --toml-file pyproject.toml --include-optional-lists dev,doc,test

 Microsoft Windows 10